Webcam Troubleshooting (Windows 8)

 NOTE: There are many other types of software that can access the webcam and display video, such as Skype, Yahoo Messenger, YouCam, HP TouchSmart Webcam, and others.
 Each of these have their own settings and menu items.
 Explore the options for each program in order to set the webcam device.

 Video should appear after selecting the webcam as a source.
 If not, continue to step 2.

 Step 2: Restarting the computer to correct webcam problems

 The webcam may be associated with another software program or not responding.
 Often, simply restarting the computer can correct the problem.
 Restart the computer and open your Webcam software as soon as Windows finishes loading.

 If restarting the computer does not correct this problem, continue troubleshooting.

-Step 3: Download the latest drivers and updates for your webcam and your video software
+Step 3: Downloading the latest drivers and updates for your webcam and your video software in Windows 8

 Some webcams might not be recognized by some software programs unless you have the most recent drivers and updates for your webcam hardware and webcam video software.
 Also, if the video footage from your webcam is in a format not supported by your video software, you might need a third-party plug-in or utility to view or convert the video footage to a format supported by your webcam video software.